garazdawi/erlang.github.io/_posts/2019-9-9-persistent_term.md

 ---

-This blog post will go through three different uses of [persistent_term](http://erlang.org/doc/man/persistent_term.html) that I have used since it's release and explain a bit why they work so well with [persistent\_term](http://erlang.org/doc/man/persistent_term.html).
+This blog post will go through three different uses of [persistent_term](http://erlang.org/doc/man/persistent_term.html) that I have used since its release and explain a bit why they work so well with [persistent\_term](http://erlang.org/doc/man/persistent_term.html).

 # Global counters